General Terms

 The Customer may not request a different vehicle during the minimum rental period.

-The contract between Clyde and the Customer is concluded by the timely payment of the first subscription instalment.
+The contract between Clyde and the Customer shall be concluded upon the timely payment of the first subscription instalment.

-The subscription fee for the first subscription month must be paid within five (5) working days after order confirmation.
-A payment period of ten (10) working days after invoicing shall apply to all subsequent invoices, unless otherwise agreed.
+The subscription fee for the first subscription month must be paid within five (5) working days of the order confirmation.
+Unless agreed otherwise, payment is due within ten (10) working days of the invoice date for all subsequent invoices.

-Depending on the result of the credit check, Clyde reserves the right to agree different payment terms in consultation with the Customer.
+Depending on the result of the credit check, Clyde reserves the right to agree different payment deadlines in consultation with the Customer.

-For the period of the five (5)-day deadline for payment of the first subscription fee, the vehicle will be reserved for the Customer.
-If Clyde does not receive payment within this period, the vehicle may be released again and the order cancelled.
+The vehicle shall be reserved for the Customer for a period of five (5) days for the payment of the first subscription fee.
+If Clyde does not receive payment within this period, the vehicle may be released and the order cancelled.

-If the Customer cancels the contract before the first monthly instalment has been paid or if the Customer does not pay the instalment within the specified period, the Customer must pay a reservation and conversion fee of CHF 50.
+If the Customer withdraws from the contract before the first monthly instalment has been paid, or if the Customer fails to pay the instalment within the specified period, the Customer will incur a reservation and administrative fee in accordance with the catalogue of fees.

-If the Customer withdraws from the contract following payment of the first monthly instalment and before the vehicle handover, the Customer must pay a cancellation fee of CHF 500.
+If the Customer withdraws from the contract following completion of the first monthly payment and before the vehicle handover, the Customer will incur a cancellation fee as specified in the catalogue of fees.

 The monthly subscription fee includes:

-The use of the vehicle during the term of the contract within the framework of the monthly free kilometres selected in the agreed service package (see Section 4.2)
+1. Use of the vehicle during the contract term within the scope of the free monthly kilometres selected in the agreed service package (see Section 4.2)

-Summer and winter tyres incl. their changing and storage
+2. Summer and winter tyres, including their changing and storage

-All servicing, maintenance and repairs, as long as these have not been caused by use of the vehicle by the customer in violation of the contract
+6. All servicing, maintenance and repairs, provided that these have not been caused by use of the vehicle by the Customer in violation of the contract

-All other costs associated with operating and keeping the vehicle are borne by the customer.
+All other costs associated with operating and maintaining the vehicle are to be paid by the Customer.
 This applies in particular to costs for fuel consumption, cleaning costs during the contract period or with regard to the return of the vehicle, toll fees for roads in other countries, etc.

 4.2 Mileage packages

-Any unused kilometres are carried over to the following month during the subscription period, but there will be no reimbursement for them.
+Any unused kilometres are carried over to the following month during the subscription period, but there shall be no reimbursement.
 It is not possible to transfer the unused kilometres to a new subscription or vehicle.

-The following applies to all invoices during the contract period: If no payment has been received five (5) working days after the due date of a deadline, the Customer will receive a free payment reminder with a further payment deadline of ten (10) working days.
+The following applies to all invoices during the contract term: If no payment has been received five (5) working days after the due date, the Customer shall receive a free payment reminder with an additional payment deadline of ten (10) working days.

 If the above payment period also expires, the Customer receives a first notice of late payment, which incurs a cost.
-If there is no response to this notice of late payment within the payment period of five (5) working days, the Customer will receive a second notice of late payment with the threat of termination of the contract, and a further payment period of five (5) working days.
-If there is no response to this request either, the Customer will receive notice of the termination of the contract, and will be requested to return the vehicle and pay all outstanding and owed invoices.
+If there is no response to this notice of late payment within the payment period of five (5) working days, the Customer receives a second notice of late payment with the threat of termination of the contract and a further payment period of five (5) working days.
+If this demand is also not met, the Customer shall receive notice of termination of the contract and a request to return the vehicle and pay any outstanding invoices.
 In this case, Clyde is entitled to assert claims for damages and expressly reserves the right to do so.

 4.4 Additional fees